hashicorp/terraform-website/content/source/docs/enterprise/install/cluster-custom.html.md

 If elastic scaling is enabled, it is common to configure a cooldown period between scaling events so as to not disrupt the cluster availability with too much cluster reconfiguration.

 #### Internal Load Balancer
-The cluster utilizes an API service that run on each of the primary nodes to run properly.
-For the cluster to operate properly, a load balancer should be configured to send TCP sessions to the primaries on port *6443*.
-It is important that the load balancer not attempt to terminate the traffic as HTTPS because the clients and servers use an internally configured CA certificate chain that is used for authentication.
+The cluster relies on some internal API services that run on each of the primary nodes.
+For the cluster to operate properly, a load balancer should be configured to send TCP sessions to the primaries on the following ports.
+It is important that the load balancer not attempt to terminate the traffic as HTTPS because the clients and servers use an internally configured CA certificate chain for authentication.

+- **Port 6443** — used for normal cluster operations.
+- **Port 23010** — used to facilitate the cluster setup process.

 Additionally, the internal load balancer must send traffic on port *23010* to the primaries.
 This port is used to facilitate the cluster setup process.